PacktPublishing/Challenging-Java-Structured-Concurrency/Chapter06/P39_allAwait_SideEffectsSubtasks/README.md

-# Hooking virtual threads and sync code:
+# awaitAll() – all subtasks complete successfully or exceptionally, no cancellations
-Explain and exemplify via a meaningful snippet of code how virtual threads and sync code work together.
+Explain and exemplify the usage of the `awaitAll()` joiner.